ClaudiaCarpenter/maker-recipes/max-bread.md

 - 1/4c pumpkin seeds
 - 1/2c rolled oats

-Add dry ingredients to the wet ingredients in order (oats on top), and stir until combined (again using just the wooden spoon handle).
+Add dry ingredients to the wet ingredients in order (oats on top), and stir until well combined (again using just the wooden spoon handle).

 ### Step 3: Proof (<100°F)